adityaarun2/drug-discovery/README.md

 This repository contains an implementation of the GENTRL model, with a training example on the MOSES dataset.
 I extended the reinforcement learning pipeline by introducing two additional reward functions—one that promotes molecular diversity and another that enforces the presence of a specified substructure.
 Additionally, the repository includes 3 pre-trained reinforcement learning models, each corresponding to one of the reward functions.

+This is the [link](https://github.com/insilicomedicine/GENTRL) to the original GENTRL repository.

 To run the training procedure,
 1. [Install RDKit](https://www.rdkit.org/docs/Install.html) to process molecules
 2. Install GENTRL model: `python setup.py install`